Regulated Family Buy-To-Let Mortgages Explained

 Eligibility criteria

-As with all other regulated mortgages, a lender will be conducting a standard affordability assessment, rather than looking at the anticipated rental income the property will receive, which would be the key factor for traditional buy-to-let mortgages.
+As with all other regulated mortgages, a lender will conduct a standard affordability assessment rather than examining the anticipated rental income the property will receive, which would be the key factor for traditional buy-to-let mortgages.

 How much you can borrow